dentednerd/hotaru/src/posts/my-dev-environment.md

 Lately, however, I've been trying out [Jetbrains Mono](https://www.jetbrains.com/lp/mono/), which has been specifically designed to decrease eye strain.
 It also has ligatures, and uses taller letter formation.

+> Update: I've stuck with Jetbrains Mono, simply because it's easier on the eyes.

 If you struggle to follow indentations every now and then, [Indent-Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) colorizes each step of indentation in your code.
 I use a rotation of five custom colours to match the fairyfloss theme.

 ```json